Inspired by BBC Radio 4 documentary A Mixtape For Gus, Getintothis’ Janaya Pickett takes a look at how music can act as therapy for our mental health.

 It’s heavy listening.
 We defy any one of you to listen to this documentary and not feel a pang in your heart.

-Although the experiece is raw Levy describes it as “strange and beautiful” and that before doing the mix-tape she’d purposefully tried to ignore her grief, which she realises isn’t good.
+Although the experiece is raw Levy describes it as “strange and beautiful” and that before doing the mix-tape she’d purposefully tried to ignore her grief.
+Through the making of the documentary, Gus‘ music and his friends she realises the importance of engaging with it.
 Towards the end of the documentary she finds that it’s a balancing act.
 “It’s something about how to take the joy from it … as well as admit the sadness of it all really“.
 Such is life.

-So, music is much more than the glitz and glam of the industry, or that new band, the ‘scene’ or the social media accounts – it is not exclusive to us musos – it’s more innate than that.
-To use cliched quotes it’s the ‘food of love’ (Shakespeare), the ‘shorthand of emotion’ (Tolstoy), ‘without music, life would be a mistake’ (Nietzsche).
+Music in this case is so much more than the glitz and glam of the industry, or that new band, the ‘scene’ or the social media accounts – it is not exclusive, it’s innate.
+To use cliched quotes it’s the ‘food of love’ (Shakespeare), the ‘shorthand of emotion’ (Tolstoy) and ‘without music, life would be a mistake’ (Nietzsche).

 It’s an extension and an expression of our life experience.
 As Levy concludes “it’s like it leaves a paper-trail through lives and relationships of songs and lyrics and beats“.